aragon/lock-to-vote-plugin/TESTS.md

 │   ├── Given it does not exist
 │   │   ├── It getProposal() returns empty values
 │   │   ├── It isProposalOpen() returns false
+│   │   ├── It isProposalEnded() returns false
 │   │   ├── It hasSucceeded() should return false
 │   │   ├── It canExecute() should return false
-│   │   ├── It isSupportThresholdReachedEarly() should return false
 │   │   ├── It isSupportThresholdReached() should return false
 │   │   ├── It isMinVotingPowerReached() should return true
 │   │   ├── It isMinApprovalReached() should return true